pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 #### Support for different asset types

-Importing assets from external tools is very important as not everything can and is done through the game engine framework itself.
+Importing assets from external tools isimportant as not everything can and is done through the game engine framework itself.

 #### Community